 Mike has built three companies during his career which had 300, 500 and 1100 employees; two of the companies went national doing business in all 50 states, and the third was a Bay Area coffee chain of 30 drive thru locations (Caffino).
-Mike also has extensive real estate experience, having developed housing subdivisions of 55 and 115 units, owning over 100 apartment units, and speculated in various land ventures.
-Mike graduated from Notre Dame with a degree in International Relations in 1970.
+Mike also has extensive real estate experience, having developed housing subdivisions and investments in multi-family projects.
+Mike graduated from The University of Notre Dame with a degree in International Relations in 1970.

 Nina is a graduate of Wellesley College.
 As a daughter of the garden founder, she grew up on what was once the Bancroft farm and has seen the Garden grow and develop from the beginning.
 As a community leader, she has served in official positions in many organizations including Monte Vista High School Keynoters, Camp Fire Boys and Girls, The PTA, and as President of The Equestrian Center of Walnut Creek.
 Her professional work has been in the area of Social Services.
 She is Vice-President of the Board and a member of the Garden’s Governance Committee.

 Former Executive Director since 2012.
 Fundraising professional with 22 years of experience, primarily for The Seven Hills School in Walnut Creek.
 Former secondary and junior college teacher of literature and public speaking for 20 years.